Nature’s Grove: Respite is a Solitaire Pai Sho game.

-Play Solitaire Pai Sho online at The Garden Gate.
+Play Nature’s Grove: Respite online at The Garden Gate.

-Goal: Form as many Harmonies and Disharmonies as possible, creating balance between them on the board.
+Goal: Form as many Harmonies and Disharmonies as possible, creating balance between them on the board by having the same number of Harmonies as Disharmonies.
 (Disharmonies can be formed on the board, unlike normal Skud Pai Sho).

 Tiles: Put all of one player’s tiles in a bag you can draw tiles from randomly.
 Tiles have the same properties as they do in Skud Pai Sho, with the following changes: